Perlthon v0.1.0-alpha

 print $j; # uses 50 of 70 - OK!

 Loop intents declare iteration budgets.
-Unused iterations from completed loops become available for subsequent loops to borrow, optimizing resource utilization.
+Unused iterations from completed loops become available for subsequent loops to borrow.

 Developer Feedback